 1. You’re a successful blogger, how do you do it and what do you blog about?

 I’m typically a finance blogger however my blog has evolved in recent times.
 I started out blogging about the ways that I make money online.
-Then I branched out to including some ways to save money too – as that is also important.
+Then I branched out to include some ways to save money too – as that is also important.
 Now my blog is a mishmash of everything related to me, Katykicker!
 My blog covers recipes, money, parenting, lifestyle and more.
 I like to have a couple of days a month where I work on my content for the coming month.
 This works well for me and allows me lots of time with my family still.
 Also it means if there is an emergency in the family, or I’m busy with paid work, that my blog is still functioning with regular content for my readers.

 2. Why have you created your blog?